SimonFindling/ui-lab/README.md

 ### Travis
 - Set up docker hub account
-- Create organization
+- Create an organization
-- Log into  `travis-ci.org` with your github account
+- Log into  `travis-ci.org` with the github account your fork is hosted
 - Activate the repository there
 - Edit `.travis.yml` file for `GROUP` env
 - Create secrets.
 Hint: `travis encrypt DOCKER_EMAIL=mail@example.com --add env.global`